joxanna/bench-time/README.md

 </div>

 ## Introduction
-BenchTime enables users to find, rate, and review benches worldwide.
+Bench Time enables users to find, rate, and review benches worldwide.
+Bench Time prides itself on the removal of a social media aspect, serving as a log for benches.

 ## :ledger: Table of Contents